aws/amazon-freertos/tools/cmake/README.md

 the **Generate** button.
 After it's finished, you should see the generated native build system files in the output binaries directory.

-### Build Amazon FreeRTOS
+### Build FreeRTOS

-To build Amazon FreeRTOS, simply call the native build system command from the output binaries directory.
-Note that each Amazon FreeRTOS module will be built separately and output a static library.
+To build FreeRTOS, simply call the native build system command from the output binaries directory.
+Note that each FreeRTOS module will be built separately and output a static library.

 ```sh